Mage (comics): Plot synopsis

-The Hero Discovered follows Kevin Matchstick, an alienated young man who meets a wizard called Mirth and discovers that he, among other things, possesses both a magic baseball bat and superhuman abilities.
+The Hero Discovered follows Kevin Matchstick, an alienated young man who meets a wizard called Mirth and discovers that he possesses, among other things, both a magic baseball bat and superhuman abilities.
 In the course of the comic, he defeats the nefarious plans of a being called the Umbra Sprite.
 He ultimately discovers that Mirth is Merlin, the baseball bat is Excalibur, and he is, in some ambiguous way, King Arthur.
 All the chapter titles are lines from Shakespeare's Hamlet.

 A backup story, "Devil by the Deed", appeared in issues #6–14 of The Hero Discovered.
 This was a Grendel story that led directly into the Grendel comic series written by Wagner and drawn by a series of other artists.

 The Hero Defined picks up Matchstick's adventures several years later as he fights supernatural menaces in the company of other heroes, including Kirby Hero and Joe Phat.
 Each hero he encounters is based both on a mythological character and a comics professional of Wagner's acquaintance (Kirby as Hercules and Bernie Mireault, Joe as Coyote and Joe Matt).
 There is a new mage this time—Mirth has disappeared, and Matchstick is followed around by an old tramp called Wally Ut, who insists he is Matchstick's new mentor.
 In the course of the story Matchstick learns that he has misunderstood his mission, meets his future wife, and is alienated from his fellow heroes.
 He also discovers that he represents more than one mythical character: he is also Gilgamesh, and Kirby is also Enkidu.
 The chapter titles of The Hero Defined are from Macbeth, and Matchstick's wife and her siblings are heavily based on the Weird Sisters.

 The Hero Denied takes place several years after the second series.
 Matchstick and his family are in hiding, trying to avoid the Umbra Sprite, now known as the Umbra Witch, who has regenerated in a female form, and has female children called Gracklethorns, instead of the males in the first two series called Grackleflints.
 All of the chapters have titles taken from Shakespeare's The Tempest.
 The final issue came out on February 27, 2019, thirty-five years after the publication of the first comic.

 The ultimate issue of each volume was double-sized, and featured a gatefold page of panoramic art.
 The final issue contains an eight-page gatefold.

 Mage ran as a back up feature in Comico's Grendel series issues #16–19.